The Dunn and Dunn Learning Styles Inventory Model.

 Here is a graphic to help you understand the focus of the Dunn and Dunn Learning Styles Model:

-How to Create Better Learning for Your Child Using Dunn and Dunn Learning Styles.
+How to Create Better Learning for Your Child Using Learning Styles.

 You can use the above graphic to figure out how to make your child’s best learning environment.
-Better yet, you can assess your child with the Dunn and Dunn learning styles assessment.
-It is located at: https://www.learningstyles.net/en/our-assessments.
+Unfortunately, you can no longer assess your child with the Dunn and Dunn learning styles assessment.

 An example Using the Environmental Domain: